bayjohnpaul08/Android-Portfolio/README.md

 ### PHax Track Application (October 2020 - December 2020)
 #### PHax Track is an android mobile application with a database for Makati City Health Institution which aims to document and track immunization records of the patient.
 It also allows the patient to report adverse events after immunization.

-This is the first paying project I created.
-It is a simple database management system for the researchers of University Of Makati.
-This is the stepping stone on my career in Android Development.
+This is the first paid project I have done, it is a simple database management system for the researchers of University Of Makati.
+Here I found out that android development is fun.

 #### Technolgies : Android SDK, Java, XML, Firebase (Realtime Database, Authentication, Storage)